Josh-TX/my-expense-report/README.md

 #### hidden

 Transactions in the "hidden" category will be excluded from reports & visualizations.
-You'll still be able to view them on transactions if you toggle "show hidden transactions".
+You'll still be able to view them on transactions if you toggle "Include Hidden".
 This can be useful to do instead of deleting them, since the import transactions process will still warn of duplicates if a matching transaction is already hidden.

 Another advantage to the "hidden" category is that you can set up a category-rule that assigns the hidden category.
 This has the effect of essentially auto-deleting transactions that you import.